Community 18.03.15

-The money will be invested in the park’s innovative Advanced Wellbeing Research Centre (AWRC) which is being delivered by Legacy Park Ltd in partnership with Sheffield Hallam University.
+The money will be invested in the Park’s innovative Advanced Wellbeing Research Centre (AWRC) which is being delivered by Legacy Park Ltd in partnership with Sheffield Hallam University.

 It will feature indoor and outdoor facilities for over 50 researchers to carry out world-leading research on physical activity in collaboration with the private sector and based upon the highly successful Advanced Manufacturing Park in Sheffield.